 Long-Term Information Access

-Retrieval gives us dynamic context.
-The assistant requires a regulated way to get relevant data, whether it's through a full RAG pipeline or pre-loaded context injections.
-This includes client profiles, project notes, ticket archives, and document embeddings.
+Dynamic context is provided to us by retrieval.
+The assistant should have a proper way to obtain relevant data, whether through a complete RAG pipeline or with context injections pre-loaded.
+This includes client profiles, project notes, tickets, and document embeddings.

 Your chunking logic and metadata tagging will determine how accurate the retrieval is.
-When you blindly split text into paragraphs or predefined token sizes, you often lose context or qualifiers.
-Use semantic chunking, overlapping spans, and anchor tags instead to keep the document coherent.
-Every retrieved passage should stand on its own without requiring backscroll or reassembly.
+If you follow the traditional way of splitting text into paragraphs or a predetermined size span, often lose context or qualifications.
+Use semantic chunking, overlapping spans, and anchor tags to keep the document together.
+Every retrieved passage should stand on its own without needing backscroll or reconstruction.

-If your assistant handles sensitive data, retrieval should also respect access controls.
-Role-based filters and data provenance tracking must be built into the retrieval layer, especially in multi-user environments where data segmentation is required by policy.
+If your assistant handles sensitive data, then retrieval must also adhere to access controls.
+Role-based filters and data provenance tracking should be built into retrieval processes, especially in multi-user environments where policy requires data separation.

 Short-Term Working Memory